projectsveltos/lua-utils/README.md

 The original license and attribution have been preserved in their entirety.
 All credit for the original code belongs to the original authors.

+## `glua-json`

+Contains a fork of [https://github.com/layeh/gopher-json](https://github.com/layeh/gopher-json).
+This fork was created due to the original project being unmaintained.

+The original license and attribution have been preserved in their entirety.
+All credit for the original code belongs to the original authors.